John Romita Sr.: Career

-Romita was working at the New York City company Forbes Lithograph in 1949, earning $30 a week, when comic-book inker Lester Zakarin, a friend from high school whom he ran into on a subway train, offered him either $17 or $20 a page to pencil a 10-page story for him as uncredited ghost artist.
-"I thought, this is ridiculous!
-In two pages I can make more money than I usually make all week!
-So I ghosted it and then kept on ghosting for him", Romita recalled.
-"I think it was a 1920s mobster crime story".
+Romita was working at the New York City company Forbes Lithograph in 1949, earning $30 a week, when comic book inker Lester Zakarin, a friend from high school whom he ran into on a subway train, offered him either $17 or $20 a page to pencil a 10-page story, possibly a crime comic about 1920s mobsters, for him as an uncredited ghost artist.
+Now making more money on two pages than his usual weekly salary, Romita accepted the story and continued to ghost for Zakarin on other work.
 The work was for Marvel's 1940s forerunner, Timely Comics, which helped give Romita an opportunity to meet editor-in-chief and art director Stan Lee.
 Romita ghost-penciled for Zakarin on Trojan Comics' Crime-Smashers and other titles, eventually signing some "Zakarin and Romita".

 Atlas Comics

 The collaboration ended in early 1951, when Romita was drafted into the U.S. Army.
 Taking the initiative prior to induction, he showed art samples to the base art director on Governors Island in New York Bay, who arranged for him to be stationed there to do layouts for recruitment posters once Romita had completed basic training at Fort Dix, New Jersey.
 Romita was promoted to corporal after seven or eight months; now allowed to live off the post, he rented an apartment in Brooklyn.

 When not on duty, Romita could leave the base and go into Manhattan.
 In mid- to late 1951, he recalled in 2002, "I went uptown one day for lunch.
 I stopped over at Stan Lee's [office in the Empire State Building, where Timely Comics had by now evolved into Atlas Comics], and his secretary came out ... and I said, 'Stan doesn't know my name but I've worked for him for over a year'.
 I was in uniform!
 She must've told him this GI ... wants to do some comics.
 She said, 'Stan said here's a four-page science fiction story'.
 I penciled it and struggled with my first inking.
 That was the first story I did on my own.
 I did Westerns and war stories then".
+The collection Marvel Visionaries: John Romita Sr. and former Marvel editor-in-chief Roy Thomas, in Alter Ego 9, each identify that four-page science fiction story as "It!", about a murderous alien in the guise of a baby.
+That story saw print in Strange Tales #4 (December 1951), although the Grand Comics Database lists Romita's first identified published comic-book work as penciler and inker of the six-page story "The Bradshaw Boys" in Atlas' Western Outlaws #1 (February 1951)—published nearly a year earlier.
+This may refer to a ghosted Zakarin story.
+The Atlas Tales database lists both "It!" and the six-page "Out of My Mind", in Astonishing #7 (also December 1951), as Romita's first full penciling and inking—although "It!" carries a later job number (9118) than the other tale (8964).